fpsluozi/CSE5526RBF/Readme.md

 `python lab2.py [> rbf.log]`
 OR
 `python lab2-noplot.py [> rbf.log]`
+#How to configure:

-How to configure the number of base functions, the learning rate and the variance determiner:
+Literally how to change the number of base functions, the learning rate and the variance determiner:
 1. Open lab2.py (or lab2-noplot.py) with your favorite text editor
 2. Change the value of K, ETA or MODE at the very beginning of the code, in the section "Environment Variables"
 3. Run it from command line again!